parautenbach/TeamCity-HipChat-Notifier/README.md

 * Implement more events: Right now the supported events seem sufficient.

 # Change log

+## Version 0.9.1
+* Bug: Update by Atlassian of the HipChat API broke the retrieval of emoticons (#53).

 ## Version 0.9.0
 * Enhancement: TeamCity 9 compatibility, specifically v9.0.2 (#44).